 You spend months—maybe even years—writing your book.
 Now you've got to sum the entire thing up and sell yourself, in just a few sentences.
 Not an easy task.

 A great query letter is about so much more than a convincing synopsis.
 It’s about relating, conversing, understanding, and grabbing a hold of an agent.
 Look around the internet and there's a lot of advice on how to write queries.
 Some of the advice is good.
 Some is bad.
 Some is conflicting.
 The best way to find out what an agent wants?
 Ask an agent.
-Like, for example, Bree Ogden, an agent at D4EO Literary Agency, and our instructor for The Art of the Query Letter.
+Like, for example, Bree Ogden, an agent at Red Sofa Literary, and our instructor for The Art of the Query Letter.

 Bree knows exactly what's going to stop an agent in his or her slush pile tracks.
 In this two-week course, she'll read your queries, critique them, answer your questions about the process, and provide valuable insight into the publishing industry.